IlexisTheMadcat/LexisPosingSystem/README.md

 3) Y axis
 4) Z axis
 5) X axis
 - To translate the puppet, grab the middle ball and pull it towards an axis.
 If you have Axis Lock on, the ball will lock itself to the first axis you touch, granting easier control over its movement.
 This behavior is toggleable.
 When toggled off, it can move on all axes simultaneously.
+Due to the nature of VRChat's contacts, moving on the Z axis along with any other will be tricky.
+It's best to do \[XY] and \[Z] in separate motions.
 - The gadget follows your head by default.
 You can drop it in the world to get it out of your way.
 If you want to move it in local or world space, make a fist at one of the endpoints.
 Unfist to drop the gadget.